-The Federal Crop Insurance Corporation/Risk Management Agency's (FCIC/RMA) received an unmodified opinion from the Office of Inspector General's audit of FCIC/RMA's financial statements.
-We determined that the agency's financial statements for the 2017 and 2016 fiscal years present FCIC/RMA's financial position as of September 30, 2017 and 2016 fairly, in all material respects, and were prepared in accordance with accounting principles generally accepted in the United States of America.
+The Federal Crop Insurance Corporation/Risk Management Agency (FCIC/RMA) received an unmodified opinion from the Office of Inspector General's audit of FCIC/RMA's financial statements.
+We determined that the agency's financial statements for the 2016 and 2015 fiscal years present FCIC/RMA's financial position as of September 30, 2016 and 2015 fairly, in all material respects, and were prepared in accordance with accounting principles generally accepted in the United States of America.
 This includes the agency's net costs, changes in net position, and statements of budgetary resources and related notes to the financial statements.

-Our consideration of FCIC/RMA's internal control over financial reporting identified one significant deficiency.
-Specifically, improvements are needed in RMA's general information technology controls.
-Our consideration of FCIC/RMA's compliance with applicable laws and regulations did not identify exceptions.
+Our consideration of FCIC/RMA's internal control over financial reporting identified no material weaknesses.
+And our consideration of FCIC/RMA's compliance with applicable laws and regulations did not identify exceptions.